-Enough cannot be said about the danger that mono-filament fishing line, stuff hooks and lures pose to wildlife.
-Animals come to the Wildlife Center of Texas tangled, pills hooked and injured so frequently we have a trophy board for all of the hooks and lures that have been successfully removed.
+Enough cannot be said about the danger that mono-filament fishing line, hooks and lures pose to wildlife.
+Animals come to the Wildlife Center of Texas tangled, hooked and injured so frequently we have a trophy board for all of the hooks and lures that have been successfully removed.
 This White Pelican was rescued from an island.
 It was ensnared in fishing line and hooks and found to have numerous injuries.
 Daily hydrotherapy is helping to heal a badly injured foot.

 The upper Gulf Coast is home to two very different species of pelican, the White Pelican (Pelecanus erythrorhynchos) is a winter visitor while the Brown Pelican (Pelecanus occidrntalis) is a year round resident.
 In some ways, the two species are more different than they are alike.
 The most obvious difference is the size and coloration.
 The White Pelican can weigh up to twenty pounds while the Brown is usually ten to twelve.

 Both species are gregarious and the whites nest in especially large colonies.
 If you see one pelican loafing on the pier or floating on the water, there will almost always be several more nearby.
 The brown is marine, but is rarely seen far offshore, even when migrating.
 The white is almost exclusively an inland bird that prefers freshwater.